Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 That is especially important for email because sending the wrong message is not easily reversible.

-The local runtime is the bridge
+The product boundary is the bridge

 Local AI tooling needs a safe way to interact with Banger.